Adv. Neuroimaging Analysis

 10 Credits or 5 ECTS Credits

-Organiser: Dr Paul Mullins
+Organiser: Prof Paul Mullins

 Overall aims and purpose

 This course provides an intensive practical experience in the MRI techniques used to study the structure, connectivity and metabolism of the brain.
 The Lab based structure provides training in the application and analysis of advanced imaging techniques.
 Given that most of these techniques find application in the detection and characterization of pathological changes in the brain, the applications to the study of disease processes is highlighted throughout the course.
 The ethical implications that are raised by modern neuroimaging techniques and findings and the possible implications of each technique are also discussed alongside the technical implications.
+As the state of the COVID crisis for Semester 2 is not yet known, it is not clear as yet what method of delivery will be pursued.
+Some on-campus activity will be inolved though.

 Students will carry out most of the work in the Imaging Computer Lab where students will analyse imaging data acquired at the Bangor Imaging Unit.
 These will include a dataset of 20 young and 20 older, healthy participants, who underwent structural and resting state scans, diffusion tensor and perfusion imaging, as well as magnetic resonance spectroscopy.
 Where convenient data from publicly accessible databases will also be used.
 The students will spend the initial 9 weeks analysing different image sequences, in the process familiarizing themselves with a number of imaging techniques and analytical pathways.
 In the final two weeks, the students will carry out a group level analysis or a patient based analysis, either using data previously processed by themselves and other students in the class, or an entirely novel dataset.